ChengF-Lab/COAC/README.md

      make

-When 'make' command is fininshed,FeatureGen and Cluster files are generated.
+When 'make' command is fininshed,'FeatureGen' and 'Cluster' files are generated.

 # config file
   The parameters for procedure are recorded in config file.